jacobdanovitch/jacobdanovitch.github.io/_research/2019-05-remembert.md

 ---
-title: "ReMemBERT: Recurrent Memory-Augmented BERT for Conversational Text Classification"
+title: "ReMemBERT: Recurrent Memory-augmented BERT for Conversational Text Classification"
-excerpt: "Novel adaptation of BERT for text classification in multi-turn conversations."
+excerpt: "Adapting BERT for multi-turn conversations using MAC cells."
 collection: research
 permalink: /research/remembert
-citation: "Danovitch, J., & SalahEldeen, H. (2019).
-ReMemBERT: Recurrent Memory-Augmented BERT for Conversational Text Classification.
-Technical report in preparation."
+citation: "Danovitch, J., & SalahEldeen, H. (2019). <i>ReMemBERT: Recurrent Memory-augmented BERT for Conversational Text Classification.</i> Submitted to ACL 2020, Seattle, USA."
 ---

 Supervised by: [Hany SalahEldeen](https://scholar.google.com/citations?user=XpmZBggAAAAJ&hl=en)

-<br/> <i style='font-size: small'>Work primarily completed during internship at Microsoft.</i>

-Intelligent assistants (IAs) such as Google Assistant, Alexa, Siri, and Cortana, provide users with a natural language interface to complete many common tasks, such as setting an alarm, sending an email, or playing music, using only a brief utterance  (e.g., ”Alexa, play Despacito.”).
-To move from isolated utterances to a more natural, conversational setting, IAs must be able to understand each turn of dialog within the greater conversational context.

- To this end, we propose a memory-based adaption of BERT for tasks which involve classifying utterances within a conversation, such as intent, topic, dialog act, or emotion classification, which we unify as the task of 'conversational text classification'.
+Effectively leveraging context is a significant challenge in natural language processing.
+Tasks such as utterance classification, conversational recommendation, and question answering all require the incorporation of conversation history to understand the current dialog state.

+To this end, we propose an adaption of BERT using Memory, Attention, Composition (MAC) cells to integrate conversation history.
+We demonstrate applications to utterance classification on content moderation, dialog act classification, and emotion recognition tasks.
 We compare our method to several benchmarks, and show that the use of a conversation-aware model improves performance.

+<i class='small' style='/*font-size: small*/'>Work primarily completed during internship at Microsoft.</i>